hudson-and-thames/mlfinlab/docs/source/networks/introduction.rst

 1. Minimum Spanning Tree (MST).

-2. Average Linkage Minimum Spanning Tree (in development).
+2. Average Linkage Minimum Spanning Tree (ALMST).

-3. Planar Maximally Filtered Graph (in development).
+3. Planar Maximally Filtered Graph (PMFG).

-4. Planar Maximally Filtered Graph for big data (in development).
+4. Triangulated Maximally Filtered Graph (in development).

 The methods from the `visualisations.py` file can be used to create visualisations given a dataframe of log returns.